Cpanchal1/Chatbot101-with-AWS-Lambda/README.md

 Your bot's access token is required to use any of the Webex APIs.
 In order to create rooms, post a message or retreive any details using Webex Teams APIs, your bot will use this token to authenticate itself.

-To create the bot and obtain its access token, navigate to the 'My Apps' page of your account https://developer.webex.com/my-apps select 'Create New App' and when prompted choose the Bot type then complete the form which asks for Username / Bot Name, Bot Icon and a short description.
+To create the bot and obtain its access token, navigate to the **My Apps** page of your account https://developer.webex.com/my-apps select **Create New App** and when prompted choose the Bot type then complete the form which asks for Username / Bot Name, Bot Icon and a short description.
 Once submitted, you will then be given the access token. ***Copy and paste this to another document as we will use it later.***

 ### Creating a Webex Teams Room
 In this section you will create a new Webex Teams space and add your bot to the space.